dessant/probot-messages/README.md

 [![Version](https://img.shields.io/npm/v/probot-messages.svg?colorB=007EC6)](https://www.npmjs.com/package/probot-messages)

 A [Probot](https://github.com/probot/probot) extension for communicating with repository maintainers.
-It's used for delivering messages that require user action to ensure the correct operation of the app, such as configuring the app after installation, or fixing configuration errors.
+It is used for delivering messages that require user action to ensure the correct operation of the app, such as configuring the app after installation, or fixing configuration errors.